Bạch Long Vĩ Island: Geography

+Climate

 History

 Historically, before the 20th century, Bạch Long Vĩ island was not inhabited due to the lack of water resources.

 In 1887, a convention between China (Qing dynasty) and France made the government cede the island to French Indochina (Annam Protectorate).
 According to Article 3 of this convention, Bạch Long Vĩ Island is located to the west of meridian 105° 43'East Paris (meridian 108° 03'13 "East Greenwich), and so belongs to sovereignty of Vietnam.
 However, this was not an acceptable result for China.
-In the contemporary published map of the People's Republic of China and other nations, this island still remained a part of China (Goode's World Atlas, Rand McNally, 1933).
+In the contemporary published map of the Republic of China and other nations, this island still remained a part of China (Goode's World Atlas, Rand McNally, 1933).
 Also, some foreign scholars regarded that this island had been China's territory at least up to 1950.

 Due to the lack of fresh water, until the end of the 19th century, Bạch Long Vĩ Island was uninhabited and the island was just a place to avoid the strong wind of fishermen at sea.
 Around 1920, a freshwater well was discovered in the south of the island.
 In August 1921, a resident of Giap Nam village, Co To county, Quang Yen province made an application to be allowed to cultivate in the lowland area of Bạch Long Vĩ Island.
 Since then, the French protectorate had increased surveillance over the Bạch Long Vĩ and requested that the Department of Taxation's patrol boats departing from Co To Island must visit Bạch Long Vĩ at least once a year.
 In 1937, the Government of Emperor Bao Dai of Vietnam sent a squad of 12 men to form a garrison, established a village - commune (làng - xã) regime, appointed a village chief (Lý trưởng) on the island, and officially renamed the island is Bach Long Vi.

 Administratively, the island was under the management of the head of Co To county, Quang Yen province.
 After that, the island village consisted of three residential clusters gathered in the southern part of the island, with about 75-80 houses, a population of about 200 people.
 The inhabitants of the island made their living by breeding, farming on the island and fishing around the island.

 There were about 25-50 fishing boats in Cat Ba Island, registered in September each year to go fishing in the southern waters of Bạch Long Vĩ, were allowed to anchor at the island to avoid monsoons.
 Most of the fish caught were transported to Cat Ba Island, a part was sold locally and a smaller part was sold to Hainan Island (China).
 Abalone was a valuable sea product that was bought by Chinese merchant boats and sold to Guangdong (China).
 However, later, there was an order that the exploited abalone could not be sold to China, but only sold in Vietnam.